 Dare to know!
 (Sapere aude.)
 'Have the courage to use your own understanding' is another motto of the enlightenment.
-This suggests that denying emotion is a positive talent, and that behavior must be steered by 'intelligence'.
+This suggests that showing/using emotion is a weakness, and that strong behavior must be steered by 'intelligence' alone (and must be controlled by law).

 The religion 'ratio' was supposed to be universal and to spread the ideas of the revolution, summarized in its main motto "Liberté, égalité, fraternité".
 The ritual language of this cult was: 'rational language'.